bumble-tech/appyx/documentation/navigation/apps/structure.md

 # Structuring your app navigation

-As seen in [Composable navigation](../navigation/composable-navigation.md), you can make `NavModels` composable.
+As seen in [Composable navigation](../navigation/composable-navigation.md), you can make `AppyxComponents` composable.

 To achieve this, Appyx offers the `Node` class as the structural element.